 Boneyard Creek at Urbana, IL

-Study Reach.--The channel under consideration is constructed in an urban setting, as shown in the quadrangle map on the top left.
-The study reach, approximately 225 ft long, begins at a staff gage located on the left bank 45 ft upstream from the gage house and extends downstream to the upstream side of Matthews Street bridge.
+Study Reach.--The channel reach is constructed in an urban setting, as shown in the quadrangle map on the top left.
+The study reach, approximately 225 ft long, begins at a staff gage located on the left bank 45 ft upstream from the gage house and extends downstream to the upstream side of the Matthews Street bridge.
 Eighteen surveyed cross sections (surveyed by Berns, Clancy, and Associates, in July 2000) are available for describing the geometries of the study reach.
-The channel alignment, approximate variations in channel width and bank conditions, and locations of cross sections are shown in the aerial photo on the top right.
+The channel alignment, approximate variations in channel width and bank conditions, and locations of cross sections are shown in the aerial photograph on the top right.

-Gage Location.--Lat 40°06' 40", long 88°13' 35", in NW1/4 NE1/4 sec.18, T.19N., R.9E., Champaign County, Hydrologic Unit 05120109, on right bank 300 ft upstream from Matthews St. on University of Illinois campus in Urbana, and at river mile 1.2.
-The USGS streamgage-station number is 03337000.
+Gage Location.--Lat 40°06' 40", long 88°13' 35", in NW1/4 NE1/4 sec.18, T.19N., R.9E., Champaign County, Hydrologic Unit 05120109, on the right bank 300 ft upstream from Matthews St. on the University of Illinois campus in Urbana, and at river mile 1.2.
+The USGS streamgage station number is 03337000.

 Drainage Area.--4.46 sq mi.

-Date of Observation Discharge (ft3/s) Average Cross Section Area (ft2) Hydraulic Radius (ft) Mean Velocity (ft/s) Slope Coefficient of Roughness n
+Date of Observation Discharge (ft3/s) Average Cross Section Area (ft2) Hydraulic Radius (ft) Mean Velocity (ft/s) Slope (ft/ft) Coefficient of Roughness n

 10/18/2004 96.2 49.7 1.97 1.96 0.001911 0.043